On the computability of conditional probability: Positive Results

 \subsection{Discrete Random Variables}

-A very common situation is that in which we condition with respect to a random variable taking values in a discrete set.
-As we will see, conditioning is always possible in this setting, as it reduces to the elementary notion of conditional probability with respect to single events.
+We begin with the problem of conditioning on a random variable that takes values in a discrete set.
+Given an appropriate notion of computability for discrete sets, conditioning is always possible in this setting, as it reduces to the elementary notion of conditional probability with respect to single events.

-\begin{lemma}[Conditioning on a discrete random variable] Let $\rv X$ and $\rv Y$ be computable random variables in computable metric spaces $S$ and $T$, respectively, where $S$ is a finite or countable and discrete set.
-Then the conditional distribution $\Pr[\rv Y | \rv X]$ is computable, uniformly in $\rv X$ and $\rv Y$. \end{lemma}